You are here

-If you have questions regarding your Ohio State’s Summer Research Opportunities Program, please contact The Graduate School’s Office of Diversity via email.
+If you have questions regarding your Ohio State’s Summer Research Opportunities Program, please contact the Graduate School via email.

 The Summer Research Opportunities Program (SROP) at Ohio State is designed to help historically underrepresented students explore opportunities for graduate study and academic careers.
 Over the course of nine weeks during the summer, Ohio State SROP participants will conduct research with a faculty mentor on a topic of mutual interest, and participate in activities crucial to preparation for graduate school, including a professional development series.
 At the end of the summer program, participants present their research at the Research Symposium to faculty, staff, and summer scholars.

 SROP is affiliated with the Big Ten Academic Alliance.More information about SROP Apply for SROP

 All historically underrepresented undergraduates who are U.S. citizens or permanent residents and meet the criteria listed in the qualifications section below are eligible to participate in the program.
 The selection process targets groups underrepresented in graduate education.

 Applicants must have completed at least one-third of the credit hours required for their undergraduate major, exclusive of the General Education Curriculum (GEC) requirement, by June of the application year.
 They also must have at least one semester/one-quarter of enrollment remaining after the program ends, a cumulative GPA of 3.0 or above at the time of application, and an interest in pursuing graduate school at The Ohio State University.